 Schlage Encode Smart Wi-Fi Deadbolt

-- Built-in Wi-Fi and That allows you to lock/unlock from anywhere no additional accessories required that means no need for Z-wave devices or a Zigbee hub or Wi-Fi module to connect this door lock to your smart home.
+- Built-in Wi-Fi allows you to lock/unlock from anywhere no additional accessories are required which means no need for Z-wave devices or a Zigbee hub or Wi-Fi module to connect this door lock to your smart home.

 - Works with Google Assistant Amazon Alexa with simple account linking through their apps.

 - Appropriate with Amazon Key providing convenience for in-home delivery services.

 - The sleek keypad design is available in both traditional and modern styles and multiple finishes.

 - The Reasonable Price: The Wyze Lock price is less than $100 In the market. while similarly featured locks commonly cost up to $200 or more, that’s a serious deal.